Nutrition

 3. Simple Truth Organic

 Nutritionally, a 200-gram pouch provides 10 calories, 8 grams of total carbs, 4 grams of net carbs and a respectable 4 grams of fiber.
-Being available at one of the largest grocers in the U.S., it’s simple to find and easy to work into your favorite low-carb dinner ideas.
+Being available at one of the largest grocers in the U.S., it’s simple to find as well and super easy to work into your favorite low-carb dinner ideas.

 Simple Truth Organic Keto Shirataki Spaghetti Style Noodles Nutritional Info (per 200-gram serving)